ABehniwal/Astreoids/README.md

 # Astreoids
 Simple Game Assignment for ICS 4U

+Created by Amanbir Behniwal

 This game is based on the original version of Asteroids.

-Created by Amanbir Behniwal
+To run the game, you must download a Java IDE and run Main.java in Asteroids/Astreoids/src/Main.java

 ## Controls
 In this game, like asteroids, the player starts in the middle and can